pemsley/coot/blog/_posts/2022-08-28-Coot-Cryo-EM-Tutorial-Part-1.md

  ### 6.1 Unclash

-Part of the work on the refinement has been to change the way non-bonded contacts are minimized.
+Part of the work on the Coot's refinement has been to change the way non-bonded contacts are minimized.
 To reduce/remove atom overlaps (or "Clashes" as Molprobity would call them)